“Government unit" has the meaning given in s. 108.02 (17)

 A one-day absence from work due to an injury triggered the rehire provision under sub.
 (3).
 Link Industries, Inc. v.
 LIRC, 141 Wis.
 2d 551

 , 415 N.W.2d 574

 (Ct.
 App.
 1987).

 For liability under sub.
-(3), the employee must show that he or she: 1) was an employee; 2) sustained a compensable injury;.
-3) applied for rehire; 4) had the application for rehire refused due to the injury.
-Universal Foods Corporation v.
+(3), the employee must show that the employee: 1) was an employee; 2) sustained a compensable injury; 3) applied for rehire; and 4) had the application for rehire refused due to the injury.
+Universal Foods Corp. v.
 LIRC, 161 Wis.
 2d 1

 , 467 N.W.2d 793

 (Ct.
 App.
 1991).

 Sub.
 (3) does not bar an employee from seeking arbitration under a collective bargaining agreement to determine whether termination following an injury violated the agreement.
 Sub.
 (3) relates to harm other than worker injuries and is not subject to the exclusive remedy provision of s.
 102.03 (2); the “exclusive liability" language in sub.
 (3) does not bar lawsuits but imposes a penalty on the employer for refusal to hire.
 County of La Crosse v.
 WERC, 182 Wis.
 2d 15

 A Labor and Industry Review Commission interpretation of sub.
 (3), that a violation requires an employee who is unable to return to a prior employment to express an interest in reemployment in a different capacity, was reasonable.
 Hill v.
 LIRC, 184 Wis.
 2d 101

 (Ct.
 App.
 1994).
 See also Anderson v.
 LIRC, 2021 WI App 44